How to Choose the Best Health Informatics Degree Program

 Health informatics professionals are expected to have expertise in both IT and healthcare, so the degree program you select should offer a combination of classes across both disciplines.
 Additionally, since informatics is so critical to the success of modern healthcare organizations, the better programs will place an emphasis on teaching leadership, management and business strategy as well as technical and analytic skills.

 How do you want to learn?
 Online, in-person or a combination of the two?

 Committing to a degree program is a big decision, especially if you are already working full time.
-Understanding that the needs and schedules of adult learners are different from those of the typical college student, many universities have started offering health informatics programs either 100% online or partially online, in what is known as a hybrid format.
+Understanding that the needs and schedules of adult learners are different from those of the typical college student, many universities have started offering health informatics programs through evening classes or 100% online.

 Would the flexibility of an online format help you to better balance school, work and family life?
 Or do you prefer learning in person?
 Maybe you’re intrigued by the online approach but not sure how you will do with distance learning.
 If that’s the case, ask the university you are considering for more details about their online learning environment and see if they can give you the names of other students in the program who could share their experiences.

 Evaluating the quality of a health informatics master’s degree program